 Ogontz Choral Workshop

-Now in its 30th season, the Ogontz Choral Workshop offers extraordinary opportunities for singers, church musicians, and choral conductors to explore repertoire with some of the world’s leading choral directors.
-Registration is open to anyone; no auditions are required (pre-registration and tuition payment is required).
-Past participants have come from across North America and beyond and have included singers and musicians of all backgrounds.
-Along with the featured guest artists, participants learn together, rehearse, relax, and sing for a week at the intimate rustic retreat known as Ogontz Camp in the White Mountains of New Hampshire.
+Now in its 25th anniversary season, the Ogontz Choral Workshop offers extraordinary opportunities for singers, church musicians, and choral conductors to work on repertoire and choral interpretation with some of the world's leading choral directors.
+Registration is open to anyone and no auditions are required (registration and tuition payment is required).
+Past Ogontz participants have come from across North America and have included singers and musicians of all backgrounds.
+At Ogontz, these participants (with the featured guest artists), learn together, rehearse, relax, and sing for a glorious week in an intimate rustic retreat in the White Mountains of New Hampshire.

 New this year: Choral Masterworks Series, and Choral Conductor’s Seminar.

 Music of France.
 Choral Workshop with David Hill, director of the Bach Choir, London, BBC Singers, Yale University, and other posts (other faculty: George Kent, Artistic Director of The Ogontz Arts Foundation; Paula Rockwell, voice faculty, Acadia University).
 Repertoire includes

 - Francis Poulenc: Salve Regina, Exsultate Deo, O Magnum Mysterium

 - Olivier Messiaen - O Sacrum Convivium